James Mu

 Duke Biomedical Engineering Design Fellow.

-Focused on building the interface between biological signals and digital systems using C, RTOS, and Signal Processing.
+Focused on building the interface between biology and digital systems.

 Technical Skills